divya-nk/deeplearning-specialization/3-Structuring-ML-Projects/W2-Q-Autonomous-driving-casestudy.md

 You are just getting started on this project.
 What is the first thing you do?
 Assume each of the steps below would take about an equal amount of time (a few days).

 	[] Spend a few days getting the internet data, so that you understand better what data is available.
-	[] Spend a few days training a basic model and see what mistakes it makes.
+	[x] Spend a few days training a basic model and see what mistakes it makes.
+	Note: As discussed in lecture, applied ML is a highly iterative process.
+If you train a basic model and carry out error analysis (see what mistakes it makes) it will help point you in more promising directions.
 	[] Spend a few days collecting more data using the front-facing camera of your car, to better understand how much data per unit time you can collect.
 	[] Spend a few days checking what is human-level performance for these tasks so that you can get an accurate estimate of Bayes error.